jonathanalvares9009/YelpCamp/README.md

-**YelpCamp** is a website that lists all the campgounds stored in the database.
+**YelpCamp** is a website that lists all the campgounds stored in the database and has many more features.

 To install my code on your computer, you need **Node.js**.